When students are taking tests, they should know some key test-taking strategies. Try these:

 Be sure to check out our Blog Post: Most Effective Study Practices for some important research-based information.
 Some of them are surprising!

-Check out our Charlotte’s Web Final Exam.
+Check out Reading Spotlight’s Charlotte’s Web Final Exam and The Trumpet of the Swan Final Exam.
 More than a final exam, it helps children learn how to choose the best answer in a multiple choice test.
 It can be used effectively, even with younger students who have had the novel read aloud to them.
-I

 © Reading Spotlight 2020